• Skip to primary navigation

 Oven Roasted Asparagus

-Once you try this easy to make lemon garlic oven roasted asparagus you'll never want to eat asparagus any other way!
-The lemon, fresh garlic, & vegan parmesan gives it so much flavor and it turns out perfectly cooked every time!
-Vegan & gluten-free.
+Once you try this delicious vegan asparagus recipe you'll never want to eat asparagus any other way!
+The lemon, fresh garlic, & vegan parmesan give it so much flavor!
+Learn how to make perfectly cooked asparagus that's loaded with flavor and has the best texture!

 A large white platter filled with roasted asparagus topped with lemon slices and parmesan cheese.

-It's ridiculously delicious and easy to make.
-In addition to being super tasty, this easy asparagus recipe is also low-carb and vegan keto friendly.
-Here are more low-carb vegan recipes and vegan keto recipes if you need more inspiration!
+In addition to being super tasty and easy to make, this vegan asparagus recipe is also low-carb and vegan-keto friendly.
+Here are more low-carb vegan recipes and vegan keto recipes if you need more recipe inspiration!

-1. You can bend the spears of asparagus and let it break naturally where it wants to.
+• Bend the asparagus and let it break on the bottom naturally where it wants to.

-2. You can use a sharp knife and cut 1 - 1 ½ inches off (depending on how big and thick the stalks are).
+• Use a sharp knife and cut 1 - 1 ½ inches off (depending on how big and thick the stalks are) the bottom.
+If they are really thick and fibrous, you will need to cut of 1 ½ - 2 inches.

 A photo collage showing how to trim asparagus ends before roasting it.